 What is the best protein powder for sensitive stomachs?

-Your average protein powder is not made for people with sensitive stomachs for 3 reasons: 1) it contains dairy 2) it contains food additives, and 3) it is heavily-processed.
-Dairy, additives, and processing can cause gastrointestinal (GI) side effects, including bloating, diarrhea, and stomach aches.
+Your average protein supplement is hard to digest for 3 reasons: 1) it contains dairy 2) it contains food additives, and 3) it is heavily-processed.
+Dairy, additives, and processing can cause gastrointestinal (GI) side effects including bloating, diarrhea, and stomach aches (more about this later).

 Here is a list of the most common food additives in protein powder:

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

 When it comes to identifying food additives, go with your gut. 😉 As a rule of thumb, they are the ingredients that you cannot pronounce.
 Food additives are not the only thing to look out for when buying protein powder for sensitive stomachs, however.
 There are several other ingredients that can upset your stomach.